 28. A water flosser so you can be post-dentist clean every day

 In my opinion, flossing is a bit of a drag.
 This water flosser though?
 It's effective, fast, and sort of fun.
 It gets your smile been-to-the-dentist spiffy, deep-cleans between your teeth, and even stimulates your gums.
 It's also compact and stands solo on the bathroom vanity, unlike past generations or larger flossing sets.
-It comes with eight tips, and it's small enough to pack up and take on the road.
+It has three water modes and four tips, and is small enough to pack up and take on the road.